Rachelsjp/RAG_Traditional_KnowledgeGraph/readme.md

       ▼
 Answer
 ________________________________________
-**Key Learning**
+## Key Learning

-This project shows that:
+This project demonstrates that:

-•	Traditional RAG is ideal for document understanding
+- Traditional RAG is powerful for understanding and explaining document-based knowledge
-•	Graph RAG is better for structured relationships like data pipelines
+- Knowledge Graph RAG is highly reliable for querying structured relationships
+- RAG answers **how and why**, while Knowledge Graph answers **what and where**
-•	Combining both approaches can create powerful AI data assistants
+- Combining both approaches enables more robust AI data assistants
 ________________________________________
 **Knowledge Graph Visualization (Neo4j)**